Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_geospatial/tb_zts_geospatial.md

 <img src = "assets/st_makepoint.png">

-The results we see in the `geo_point` column are going to be essential for everything else we do moving forward.
+The results we see in the geo_point column will be essential for everything else we do moving forward.

 One thing to note here is despite typically hearing Latitude then Longitude this function requires these values to be input in the Longitude, Latitude order.